 Specific shedding rate of TGFa +/- induction

 Specific internalization rate of TGFa precursor +/- induction

+The ligrand in medium vs ligand captured can be used to calculate the diffusion parameters

 Data: We had two TCT constructs in CHO cells that lacked EGFR and found that these behaved very similarly to what we observed in HMEC.
 An advantage of these cells is that they do not have EGFR and thus will not clear the ligand.
 We looked at both endocytosis of the ligands using a radiolabeled antibody to EGF.
 Levels of ligands in both total cell lysate and in the medium were done using an EGF ELISA.
 We looked at internalization and shedding in both control and PMA-stimulated conditions.
 The problem with the PMA is that it basically induced the release of ALL of the surface ligand into the medium so that you get a sudden release which then stops as the surface ligand is lost.
 In contrast, the control cells release the ligand continuously and so this can yield a basal rate.